-2021 2022 2023 Number of uncontained spills > 1 barrel 0 0 0
+2021 2022 2023 Number of spills at sea > 1 barrel 0 0 0

-2021 2022 2023 Total volume of uncontained spills - Liters 0 0 0
+2021 2022 2023 Total volume of spills at sea - Liters 0 0 0

 THENAMARIS AND SOCIETY

 At Thenamaris we seek to provide a safe, secure and engaging working environment for our people.
 We believe it is our people who make the difference, and we consider them our most valuable asset.
 In addition to valuing our people and treating them accordingly, we also believe we have a responsibility to have a positive impact on society at large.